Combat Common Health Issues in Seniors with Nutrition

 Broccoli

-Broccoli belongs to the family of cruciferous vegetables, which includes Brussels sprouts, cabbage, and cauliflower.
-Broccoli provides several important vitamins and minerals, such as vitamin C and potassium.
+Broccoli is a member of the cruciferous vegetable family, which also includes Brussels sprouts, cabbage, and cauliflower.
+It provides several important vitamins and minerals, such as vitamin C and potassium.
 One cup (150 grams) of chopped, cooked broccoli contains 5 grams of fiber and 6 grams of net carbs.

 Blueberries, Blackberries, and other berries

-Blackberries and raspberries are also the berries lowest in net carbs.
-Blackberries and raspberries are also the berries lowest in net carbs.
+Blackberries and raspberries are also the berries with the lowest net carbs.
+Blackberries and raspberries are also the berries with the lowest net carbs.

 Coconut

-Unlike bananas, pineapple, and other tropical fruits, coconut is low in carbs and isn’t very sweet.
-In its dried form, it’s also quite high in fiber.
+Unlike bananas, (getButton) #icon=(link) #color=(#2339bd) #text=(pineapple), and other tropical fruits, coconut is low in carbs and not very sweet.
+In its dried form, it’s also relatively high in fiber.
 One-half cup (40 grams) of dried, unsweetened coconut provides 7 grams of fiber and 3 grams of net carbs.

 Pecans